 Following severe storms that produced several tornadoes and tore a path of destruction through Jacksonville, Alabama, on Monday, residents from Florida to coastal areas of Georgia and South Carolina should be on alert for severe weather on Tuesday.
 “Much like the storms on Monday, these storms will be capable of producing damaging winds, large hail and even a couple of tornadoes,” AccuWeather Meteorologist Brett Rossio said.

-Large hail is a big player in this severe storm system due to hit Florida on Tuesday, March 20, 2018.
+Large hail is a big player in this severe storm due to hitting Florida on Tuesday, March 20, 2018.
 Another danger is the strong possibility of localized flooding due to continuous, heavy rain.

 Florida cities that are within Tuesday’s threat zone include Jacksonville, Clearwater, Lakeland, Daytona Beach, Melbourne, Tampa, and Orlando.
 If you live in these areas, there are precautions you can take to protect your home, family, and business.
 Noble has listed the following thunderstorm safety tips, courtesy of the Department of Public Safety: